kubernetes/enhancements/keps/sig-cli/4292-kubectl-debug-custom-profile/README.md

 ## Motivation

 `kubectl debug` command provides a set of predefined profiles and users can pick the appropriate ones according to their needs and roles.
-However, in some cases(maybe even in most cases), users might want to customize these profiles by adding;
+However, in some cases (maybe even in most cases), users might want to customize these profiles by adding:
 * environment variables https://github.com/kubernetes/kubectl/issues/1486
 * replicate volume mounts https://github.com/kubernetes/kubectl/issues/1071
 * security contexts https://github.com/kubernetes/kubernetes/pull/113009
 * labels https://github.com/kubernetes/kubectl/issues/1364, https://github.com/kubernetes/kubernetes/issues/115679
 * image pull secrets https://github.com/kubernetes/kubectl/issues/1506

 and many others.
-Users can overcome these problems by manually patching pod specs(unless the required intervention prevents the pod to become available) but this is impractical, especially if this should be done frequently and that's why, users first reaction is opening an issue about this or pull request proposing a new flag to manage only a particular fields in pod specs.
-Adding a new flag for every field puts a debug command in a risk of unmanageable and unmaintainable state from not only maintainers point of view but also users.
+Users can overcome these problems by manually patching pod specs (unless the required intervention prevents the pod to become available) but this is impractical, especially if this should be done frequently and that's why, users first reaction is opening an issue about this or pull request proposing a new flag to manage only a particular fields in pod specs.
+Adding a new flag for every field puts a debug command at risk of unmanageable and unmaintainable state from not only maintainers point of view but also users.

-Due to for all these reasons, this proposal adds a custom profiling support on top of predefined profiles debug command.
+Due to all these reasons, this proposal adds a custom profiling support on top of predefined profiles debug command.
 Custom profiling mitigates the new flag request pressure.

 ### Goals